Bridgewater, Virginia: Community policing and safety

-Chief Phillip Read leads a ten-officer police department, which also polices the Town of Mt.
+Chief Phillip Read leads a ten-officer police department, which also polices the town of Mt.
 Crawford.
 Bridgewater consistently ranks in the top 10 safest communities in Virginia.
-Most recently, Bridgewater was ranked #2 by Safewise in their “Virginia’s 20 Safest Cities of 2020” based on the Town's low “violent crimes per capita” and “property crimes per capita” as listed in the FBI's Uniform Crime Report.
+Most recently, Bridgewater was ranked #2 by Safewise in their “Virginia’s 20 Safest Cities of 2020” based on the town's low “violent crimes per capita” and “property crimes per capita” as listed in the FBI's Uniform Crime Report.
 Bridgewater also is frequently ranked as one of the best places to live in Virginia, most recently ranked #3 in “Best Places to Live in Virginia for 2020” by HomeSnacks.
 Bridgewater's police department puts an emphasis on community policing.

 Parks and recreation

-The Town of Bridgewater is home to 13 parks, totaling over 99 acres of land.
-The parks provide everything from picnic shelters, BBQ grills, riverwalks and fishing, bird watching, a fitness trail, playgrounds, tennis courts, and a little league field.
+The Town of Bridgewater is home to 13 parks, totaling almost 100 acres.
+The parks provide everything from picnic shelters, BBQ grills, riverwalks and fishing, bird watching, a fitness trail, playgrounds, tennis courts, and athletic fields.
 The parks and recreation also include a nine-hole golf course and an 18-hole miniature golf course, an arboretum, and an ice skating rink.

 Generations Park

 Opened in 2015, Generations Park features ice skating during the winter season.
 Ice skating season begins on Thanksgiving Day and is open daily through the beginning of March.
-The skating is free for all Town residents who present a B-Rec pass.
+The skating is free for all town residents who present a B-Rec pass.
 A nominal fee is charged for non-residents.
-Throughout the rest of the year, Generations Park is home to the After Dark at Gen Park concert and movie series, the Harris Concert series, and other events.
+Throughout the rest of the year, Generations Park is home to pickleball courts and hosts the After Dark at Gen Park concert series and Eve of Independence celebration.

 Sandy Bottom Par-3 and Mini-Golf

 Located at 610 East College St., Sandy Bottom Park is home to Bridgewater's Par-3 nine-hole golf course, and an 18-hole miniature golf course.
 The park facilities also include a practice green, restrooms, several picnic tables, two gazebos, and ample parking.
 The Par-3 and Mini-Golf remain open from April 1 through October 31.
-The courses are free for all Town residents who present a B-Rec pass.
+The courses are free for all town residents who present a B-Rec pass.
 A nominal fee is charged for non-residents.
 Mini-Golf is also available for private parties.

 Oakdale Park

-The biggest and busiest of the town parks, Oakdale is home to our Summer's End Celebration as well as the North River Library and the Bridgewater Little League Program.
+The biggest and busiest of the town parks, Oakdale is home to the Summer's End Celebration as well as the North River Library and the Bridgewater Little League Program.
 The park has three picnic areas (Shelter Nos.
 1 and 2 each have 10 tables, and Shelter No. 3 has 16 tables with restroom facilities attached).
-Park amenities include a basketball court, two playgrounds (one for preschool children, the other for school-aged children), BBQ grills and water spigots at the shelters, four horseshoe pits, plenty of off-street parking, and open areas to run and play.
+Park amenities include a basketball court, a four-square court, football/soccer field and walking track, two playgrounds (one for preschool children, the other for school-aged children), BBQ grills and water spigots at the shelters, four horseshoe pits, plenty of off-street parking, and open areas to run and play.
 Baseball field #4 is available for public use.